gumaerc-testorg/6.441-spring-2016/content/pages/syllabus.md

 ## Course Prerequisites

-This course requires knowledge of theorem-proof exposition and probability theory, as taught in {{% resource_link "b3ebdd53-4fe1-4721-bfcc-8be127d818d8" "6.042J Mathematics for Computer Science" %}} or {{% resource_link "56fc4d0e-21ec-444e-afc6-de82e128134b" "6.436J Fundamentals of Probability" %}}.
+This course requires knowledge of theorem-proof exposition and probability theory, as taught in [6.042J Mathematics for Computer Science](https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-fall-2010/) or [6.436J Fundamentals of Probability](https://ocw.mit.edu/courses/6-436j-fundamentals-of-probability-fall-2018/).

 ## Course Topics